SergiyLichenko/Weather/README.md

 # Weather
 Client weather forecast app written in C# and C++

-This application allows you to see thre forecast of the weather according to your current location
+This application allows you to see the forecast of the weather, according to your current location

 Example of usage: